bbauska/Coursera-Bootstrap/readme.md

 some information or you may want to keep the users informed about the progress of an operation that they initiate on your website.

-Let\'s look at some different mechanisms that bootstrap provides for these kind of operations.
+Let&apos;s look at some different mechanisms that bootstrap provides for these kind of operations.
 Bootstrap has many different components that enable us to keep users informed.